BruinGrowly/JavaScript-Code-Harmonizer/README.md

 # JavaScript Code Harmonizer

-A TypeScript-based code harmonizer built on the **LJPW** (Love-Justice-Power-Wisdom) semantic framework for intelligent code comparison and analysis.
+A TypeScript-based code harmonizer built on the **LJPW** semantic framework for intelligent code comparison and analysis.

 ## Overview